 Some popular core wallets include:

-- Bitcoin Core: Released in 2009, this is the original core wallet and first ever Bitcoin wallet.
+- Bitcoin Core: Released in 2009, this is the original core wallet and the first-ever Bitcoin wallet.
 Since then, it has been developed and maintained by developers in the Bitcoin community.
 It is available for Windows, Mac, and Linux and requires around 450 GB of space.

-- Litecoin Core: This is the official full-node client for Litecoin.
+- Litecoin Core: The official full-node client for Litecoin.
 It was built by the same engineer who created Litecoin, Charlie Lee.
 Compared to Bitcoin Core, this wallet requires less space because its blockchain is smaller.
 Currently, you need around 25 GB to download the wallet.

-- Dogecoin Core: This is the official full-node client for the most popular meme coin, Dogecoin.
+- Dogecoin Core: The official full-node client for the most popular meme coin, Dogecoin.
 It contains the entire Dogecoin blockchain and is actively maintained by the Dogecoin community.

-- Dash Core: This core wallet contains the entire Dash blockchain.
+- Dash Core: A core wallet that contains the entire Dash blockchain.
 It allows users to send, receive, and manage their Dash balances while running a full node for the blockchain.
 The wallet requires around 10 GB of space.

 Common Problems with Core Wallets

 Probably the most common problem with a core wallet is losing your password or passphrase.
-If you’ve been sitting on your bitcoin, it may have been a long time since you’ve decrypted (put in your password/passphrase) your wallet.dat file.
+If you’ve been sitting on your Bitcoin, it may have been a long time since you last decrypted (entered your password/passphrase) your wallet.dat file.

-Core wallets regularly sync.
-This ensures that each node has the full and correct history of transactions.
+Core wallets regularly sync so that each node has the full and correct history of transactions.
 However, given how big some of these wallets get, syncing requires an excellent internet connection.
-If you don’t have one it may take weeks or even longer, during which you’ll be unable to send and receive cryptocurrencies.
+If you don’t have one, it may take weeks or even longer, during which you’ll be unable to send and receive cryptocurrencies.

 Core wallets use a file called wallet.dat to store private keys.
 If this file is corrupted, lost, or inaccessible for some reason, you’ll have problems accessing the funds associated with your wallet.